zhangjingpu/vrone/README.md

 ####Creating your own menu

-You can create your own menu by creating an empty game object and adding the script component `Menu.cs` to it.
-Each menu is naturally consisted of several buttons.
-The prefab also allows you to define the layout of your menu.
+You can create your own menu by using `the MenuWithHotspot.prefab`.
+Open the `MainMenu` GameObject in the Inspector and increase the `Size` value under "Rows->Element0->Icons" to fit your needs.
+The desired script to be executed for a specific menu element, has to be added to the related Callback Component.

-It is important to note that you need to define a hot spot object that triggers the menu.
-Create such an object and add `SelectableObject.cs` to it.
-Next, drag and drop the menu gameobject into "Menu Prefab".
-You can set the menu to be active on start, define a selection time and a progress bar.

 ## Which smartphones are currently supported?